Understanding 3-A Sanitary Standards

 Additionally, to receive 3-A certification, processing equipment must undergo a Third Party Verification process to ensure that it meets 3-A standards.
 Although 3-A has standards and certification for equipment, it provides Accepted Practices for complete systems comprised of separate equipment components.
 Equipment such as pumps and heaters have standards; however, when built into a system, that system is built into an Accepted Practice but needs to be certified.

-General Aspects of Sanitary Design and Construction of Food Equipment
+What are the General Aspects of Sanitary Design and Construction of Food Equipment?

 Food equipment surfaces are classified into 1) food product contact surfaces and 2) non-product contact surfaces.